HeardLibrary/digital-scholarship/script/python/inout.md

         print('Zip code:', school['Zip Code'])
 ```

-B. Note: the import statement and readDict() function definition are the same as in part A.  Only the code after the function is shown.
+B. Note: the import statement and `readDict()` function definition are the same as in part A.  Only the code after the function is shown here.

 ```python
 schoolData = readDict('Metro_Nashville_Schools.csv')